 Do I need to have any programming, art, or sound skills?

 No, but you should know how to use a computer (Mac or PC).
-It’ll be useful if you’re at least familiar with how Photoshop works in order to create or manipulate assets.
-However, if you don’t, your fellow incubees will help you!
+If you have some experience with a content creation software, it would be useful to create and manipulate assets, However, if you don’t, your fellow incubees will help you!

 What kind of game am I expected to make?